 - Ayurvedic Diet and lifestyle.
 We will make ghee, kitchari, and various dosha balancing and healing teas.

 - Use of singing bowl sounds for chakra and dosha balance.

 - Basic marma points that can be utilized in a yoga class to balance doshas.

 - Techniques for incorporating peripheral ayurvedic practices into private and group asana classes (aromatherapy, colour therapy and gem stones will be referenced briefly in the context of how they can be used to enhance yoga asana classes).

-A $200 deposit is required upon registration for this training.
+A $200 CAD deposit is required upon registration for this training.
 Contact Bobby@shaktiyoga.ca for more registration details.